 QUESTIONS & ANSWERS

-What criteria must be met for the Service to consider issuing a permit for the import of a black rhino hunting trophy from Namibia?
+Why is the Service issuing permits for the import of a black rhino sport-hunted trophy?

-A: The Service has only received two applications to date, three for rhinos from Namibia – one of which was issued in April 2013 and two others that are being issued in April 2015 – and one from South Africa, which we are evaluating.
-While we anticipate receiving additional applications now that we have issued the first permit, the Service could only issue up to 10 import permits annually (five each for Namibia and South Africa), since this would be the maximum number of exports that could be made under South Africa’s and Namibia’s CITES-approved quota.
-However, we have not determined whether imports from South Africa would meet the requirements for import under the ESA.
+A: The Service has received four applications to date, three for rhinos from Namibia – one of which was issued in April 2013 and two others that are being issued in April 2015 – and one from South Africa, which was withdrawn.
+Although we anticipate receiving additional applications now that we have issued permits, the Service can issue only up to 10 import permits annually (five each for Namibia and South Africa), since this would be the maximum number of exports that could be made under South Africa’s and Namibia’s CITES-approved quota.
+However, we have not determined whether imports from South Africa would meet the requirements for import under the ESA and CITES.

-A: When the Service published receipt of the application (a requirement under the Endangered Species Act), we received several comments that supported the import of this black rhino trophy from Namibia.
+A: When the Service published receipt of the application (a requirement under the ESA), we received several comments that supported the import of this black rhino trophy from Namibia.

-The World Wildlife Fund (WWF), which has worked in Namibia for over 20 years and has provided technical support and assistance to Namibia’s Ministry of Environment and Tourism on a range of programmatic issues and species conservation activities, including monitoring black rhino populations; expansion of rhino range to wildlife conservancies organized and overseen by local communities; and development of a National Black Rhino Management Plan, supported the import of the trophy.
+The World Wildlife Fund (WWF) supported the import of the trophy.
+WWF has worked in Namibia for more than 20 years and has provided technical support and assistance to Namibia’s Ministry of Environment and Tourism on a range of programmatic issues and species conservation activities, including monitoring black rhino populations, expansion of rhino range to wildlife conservancies organized and overseen by local communities, and development of a National Black Rhino Management Plan.

-We also received positive comments from the Namibian Association of Community-Based Natural Resource Management Support Organization, a national body of 14 non-government organizations (NGOs) and the University of Namibia, as well as the Texas Wildlife Association, Safari Club International (SCI), Conservation Force, Rocky Mountain Elk Foundation, Hunting and Conservation Organizations coalition, and the National Rifle Association (NRA).
+We also received positive comments from the Namibian Association of Community-Based Natural Resource Management Support Organization, a national body of 14 non-government organizations (NGOs) and the University of Namibia, as well as the Texas Wildlife Association, Safari Club International (SCI), Conservation Force, Rocky Mountain Elk Foundation, a hunting and conservation organizations coalition, and the National Rifle Association (NRA).

 We did not receive any comments in opposition.

 A: Black rhinos are very territorial.
 The removal of post-reproductive males or males whose genes are already well represented in the population can reduce competition with younger bulls, potentially providing those younger bulls with a greater opportunity to reproduce, enhancing the survivability of the overall population.

 A: In the United States, CITES-implementing regulations (50 CFR 23.55) clearly state that an Appendix I sport-hunted trophy may only be used for non-commercial purposes.
-Selling such a trophy after import constitutes a violation of the Endangered Species Act.
-Sale in international or interstate commerce would violate the wildlife trafficking provisions of the Lacey Act.
-ESA violations carry a maximum penalty of one year in prison and a $100,000 fine; conviction under the Lacey Act is punishable by a prison term of up to 5 years and a $250,000 fine.
+Selling such a trophy after import constitutes a violation of the ESA.
+Sale in interstate or foreign commerce would violate the wildlife trafficking provisions of the Lacey Act.
+ESA violations carry a maximum penalty of one year in prison and a $100,000 fine; conviction under the Lacey Act is punishable by a prison term of up to five years and a $250,000 fine.
 Furthermore, the CITES requirements for black rhino trophies require that all parts of the trophy be marked with identifying information; these requirements are incorporated into the U.S. CITES regulations.

-A: In general, whether it is a native or foreign species, the ESA prohibits the import, export, interstate commerce or foreign commerce of any listed species, including its parts or products, without a permit.
-The take prohibition, including harassment, applies within the United States or on the high seas.
-(Generally accepted animal husbandry practices, such as veterinarian care and other activities outlined in the Service definition of “harassment”, are not considered "take.")
+A: In general, the ESA prohibits the import, export, interstate commerce or foreign commerce of any listed species, including its parts or products, without a permit.
+The “take” prohibition, including harassment, applies within the United States or on the high seas.
+(Generally accepted animal husbandry practices, such as veterinarian care and other activities outlined in the Service definition of “harassment”, are not considered take.)

-A: In a large part, CITES prohibits international trade in specimens of Appendix-I species except when the purpose of the import is not commercial, for instance for scientific research.
+A: In large part, CITES prohibits international trade in specimens of Appendix-I species except when the purpose of the import is not commercial, for instance, scientific research.
 In these exceptional cases, trade may take place provided it is authorized by the granting of both an import permit and an export permit (or re-export certificate).

-A: The Service has found that the import of trophies from bontebok, an endangered antelope from South Africa, benefits the species by supporting the overall species management program established by the South African Government.
-The Service routinely issues import permit for sport-hunted bontebok.
-If we can determine that the import will enhance the survival of the species, and not jeopardize the continued existence of the species, the Service could issue import permits for sport-hunted trophies of other endangered species.
-Under the Endangered Species Act, otherwise prohibited activities, including import, export, take, and interstate or foreign commerce, may be permitted if the Service finds that the activity will enhance the propagation or survival of the affected species and is determined to be consistent with the purpose of the ESA.
+A: The Service has found that the import of trophies from bontebok, an endangered antelope from South Africa, benefits the species by supporting the overall species management program established by the South African government.
+The Service routinely issues import permits for sport-hunted bontebok.
+If we can determine that the import will enhance the survival of the species and not jeopardize the continued existence of the species, the Service could issue import permits for sport-hunted trophies of other endangered species.
+Under the ESA, otherwise prohibited activities, including import, export, take and interstate or foreign commerce, may be permitted if the Service finds that the activity will enhance the propagation or survival of the affected species and is determined to be consistent with the purpose of the ESA.
 The Service would look at the overall management program for a species in each country.
-Factors considered include: the biological needs of the species, possible threats to the populations, current population estimates, quotas, management plans, legal protection, local community involvement, and use of hunting fees for conservation.
+Factors considered include: the biological needs of the species; possible threats to the populations; and current population estimates, quotas, management plans, legal protection, local community involvement, and use of hunting fees for conservation.
 Obtaining the information on management programs may entail a lengthy collaborative process between the country of export and the Service.